-The Board does not currently anticipate filling the vacancy created by Dr. Sloan's retirement but instead plans to reduce the size of the Board to 8 members as of the date of the 2023 Annual Meeting.
-The Board believes that the nominees represent a good mix of long-term knowledge of the company and new experience who may bring fresh ideas.
-The Nominating and Corporate Governance Committee continues to search for members that bring additional diversity to our Board, including racial or ethnic diversity.
+The Board continues to review candidates to potentially fill the vacancy created by Gov. Keating's retirement.
+While the Board believes that the nominees represent a good mix of long-term knowledge of the company and new experience who may bring fresh ideas, the Nominating and Corporate Governance Committee continues to search for members that bring additional diversity to our Board, including racial or ethnic diversity.